 - Home care (Home Care Packages Program), which provides different levels of aged care services for people in their own homes

 - Home support (Commonwealth Home Support Programme), which provides entry-level support at home.

 Flexible care consists of:

-Multi-purpose services, which offer aged care alongside health services in regional and remote areas
+- Multi-purpose services, which offer aged care alongside health services in regional and remote area

-The National Aboriginal and Torres Strait Islander Flexible Care Program, which provides culturally-appropriate aged care at home and in the community.
+- National Aboriginal and Torres Strait Islander Flexible Aged Care Program, which provides culturally-appropriate aged care at home and in the community.

 How is aged care delivered?